Our Vision and Values

 9 – Maintain support for the effective local planning and response to the Coronavirus Pandemic, ensuring that positive innovations are retained, improved and generalised.

-I) An effective ongoing CCG response to the Coronavirus pandemic, including steps to maximise the safety of staff and the local population
+I) We will have delivered an effective ongoing CCG response to the coronavirus pandemic, including steps to maximise the safety of staff and the local population.

 Our mission statements:

 - We will aspire to transform the health of our community.

 - We will strive to commission high quality, safe and acceptable services.